microsoft/sql-spark-connector/README.md

 The Apache Spark Connector for SQL Server and Azure SQL is based on the Spark DataSourceV1 API and SQL Server Bulk API and uses the same interface as the built-in JDBC Spark-SQL connector.
 This allows you to easily integrate the connector and migrate your existing Spark jobs by simply updating the format parameter with `com.microsoft.sqlserver.jdbc.spark`.

 To include the connector in your projects download this repository and build the jar using SBT.

+### Loading connector in Azure Synapse Analytics

+For use within Azure Synapse Analytics, the Apache Spark Connector for SQL Server and Azure SQL has been built into the Microsoft Runtime for Apache Spark 2.4.

 ### Migrating from Legacy Azure SQL Connector for Spark